8 Expert-Backed Secrets to Succeed in Your Job

 Don’t be afraid of looking weak

 “The reason people are afraid to ask for help is they’re afraid the don’t measure up,” says Wilschanski.
 If you’re stuck, though, asking for help could be the only way to move forward.
 To get a nudge without feeling weak, approach your boss or a coworker with solutions, not just questions.
 Do all the work that you can before asking for help, says Wilschanski, and have a couple ideas prepared to show off your creative thinking.
-Here are 11 other little changes that make you stand out at work.

 Speak up more at meetings